Tenax Therapeutics (TENX)

 AI Analysis | Feedback

-Christopher Giordano has served as CEO and a director on the Tenax board since July 2021, and as President since October 2021.
-From early 2018 to 2021, he was President of IQVIA Biotech and IQVIA MedTech, two full-service clinical research business units of IQVIA (formerly Quintiles).
-During his three years of leadership, his team executed a clinical trial portfolio that grew from 250 to 400 active projects and achieved double-digit annual sales growth.
-He joined Quintiles in 2008 as Vice President, overseeing various consulting, regulatory, commercial, and clinical development services.
-From 2008-2013, he oversaw Phase III trials for a new oral anticoagulant, which led to his appointments as Americas (2011) and then Global (2013) Vice President of the cardiovascular, renal, and metabolic therapeutic area at Quintiles.
-From 2001-2008, Mr. Giordano held sales and operational management roles at PPD, focusing primarily on biotechnology companies.
+Christopher Giordano has served as President and Chief Executive Officer of Tenax Therapeutics since July 2021.
+From early 2018 to 2021, he was President of IQVIA Biotech and IQVIA MedTech, two full-service clinical research business units of IQVIA (formerly Quintiles), where his team executed a clinical trial portfolio that grew from 250 to 400 active projects and produced double-digit annual sales growth.
+Mr. Giordano joined Quintiles in 2008 as Vice President, overseeing various consulting, regulatory, commercial, and clinical development services.
+He led over a dozen global cardiovascular outcomes trials during this period.
+Prior to Quintiles, from 2001 to 2008, he held sales and operational management roles at PPD, focusing on biotechnology companies.

-Thomas A. McGauley has served as the interim Chief Financial Officer and Principal Accounting Officer of Tenax Therapeutics since December 2024.
-Mr. McGauley is a senior life sciences financial executive with an extensive background in finance, life science companies, SEC reporting, and fundraising.
-Since July 2021, he has been a member of Danforth Advisors, LLC, providing executive financial services to various public and private companies.
-From 2018 to 2022, Mr. McGauley was a director at CBIZ in their accounting advisory practice, where he advised public and private clients and served as interim chief financial officer for a private life sciences company during a critical growth period.
-Prior to that, from 2009 to 2018, he served as the chief financial officer and a consultant to several public and private life science companies, including Galectin Therapeutics Inc. His career started in public accounting, with his most recent position as a manager at PricewaterhouseCoopers LLP, specializing in life sciences and technology companies.
-McGauley's military background includes service as an officer in the U.S. Army and the MA National Guard, where he ended his military career as a captain and company commander.
+Thomas McGauley has served as the Interim Chief Financial Officer of Tenax Therapeutics since December 2024.
+Since July 2021, Mr. McGauley has been a member of Danforth Advisors, LLC, providing executive financial services to several public and private companies.
+From 2018 to 2022, he was a director at CBIZ in their accounting advisory practice, advising public and private clients and serving as interim chief financial officer for a private life sciences company.
+From 2009 to 2018, he was CFO and a consultant to various public and private life science companies, including Galectin Therapeutics Inc. His career began in public accounting, with his most recent position as a manager at PricewaterhouseCoopers LLP, specializing in life sciences and technology companies.

 AI Analysis | Feedback